 - Our SMS (text) service: you can text us at (206) 866-2279.
 The SMS service is free, but message and data rates apply, just like with any texts you send or receive to or from anyone.
 Per mobile restrictions, the SMS service is only available for users in the United States.

-- Our online chat (does not require registration): During chat times (see below), click the link to the left, or on the left hand sidebar of every internal page of the site to access the chat service.
+- Our online chat (does not require registration): During chat times or with appointments (see below), click the link to the left.

 Not sure which is right for you?

 The message boards can fit nearly every bill.
 You can ask simple questions and have them answered quickly, or can have ongoing discussions over time -- be that hours, days, weeks or even months -- either with staff and volunteers, peer users, or both.
 Longer or more complex topics are best for the message boards rather than for our chat or text services.
 Message board posts are public, so if you're not comfortable having your questions or conversations be seen and kept public, even when your name and no identifying information is in them, you should not post on the boards.

 Our boards are strongly moderated by staff and volunteers, but our community is truly so excellent that more times than not, there's little for us to moderate because our users are so great to one another, all by themselves.
 The boards are an anonymous service so long as you follow our guidelines about privacy, like picking a username you do not use anywhere else and does not personally identify you in any way, and do not post any personally identifying information.

 Use for: Almost anything, be it simple questions or in-depth, involved discussions over time.
 This service is also best for when you want both staff and volunteer engagement AND discussion with peers, or primarily peer-to-peer discussion.